Getting Started Guide

 - Clone the virtual machine;

-- Move the virtual machine (vMotion);
+- Move it (vMotion);

-- Rename the virtual machine;
+- Rename it;

-- Delete the virtual machine.
+- Delete it.

 A quick view provides a visualization of the virtual machine's storage, CPU, and RAM.

-In the 'General Information' tab, you find detailed information about your virtual machine, such as its OS, physical location (datacenter, datastore, etc.), RAM, CPU, IP addresses, logs, and more.
+In the 'General Information' tab, you will find detailed information about your virtual machine, such as its OS, physical location (datacenter, datastore, etc.), RAM, CPU, IP addresses, logs, and more.

 From this view, you can perform the following actions: